CalculatedContent/WeightWatcher/README.md

 Note: This is experimental but we have seen some success here
  </summary>

 The weightwatcher **alpha** metric may be used to detect when to apply early stopping.
-When the average **alpha** (summary statistic) drops below 2.0, this indicates that the model may be over=trained and early stopping is necesary.
+When the average **alpha** (summary statistic) drops below 2.0, this indicates that the model may be over-trained and early stopping is necesary.

 Below is an example of this, showing training loss and test lost curves for  a small Transformer model, trained from scratch, along with the average **alpha** summary statistic.